Phil Lester: YouTube

+In 2019, The Sunday Times named Lester one of the top influencers in the UK.
 From 2019 to 2023, Lester focused on his solo content.
 He featured in an NHS Charities Together livestream in April 2020 and the YouTube original Hometown Showdown in November 2021.
-In 2019, the Sunday Times named Lester one of the top influencers in the UK.
-Lester was nominated for a 2021 British LGBT Award in the Online Influencer, but threw his support behind Abigail Thorn.
+Lester was nominated for a 2021 British LGBT Award in the Online Influencer category, but encouraged viewers to support Abigail Thorn, who had come out as transgender earlier that year.
+Lester and Thorn both lost to Jessica Kellgren-Fozard.

-In October 2025, Lester and Howell began hosting a weekly podcast called Hard Launch.
+In October 2025, Lester and Howell began hosting a weekly podcast, Hard Launch with Dan and Phil, on the rebranded Dan and Phil channel (formerly DanAndPhilGAMES).

 Television and film

 In 2007, Lester appeared as a contestant on The Weakest Link, making it to the final round.
 He also played the role of Tim in 2008 film Faintheart and appeared in a Confused.com advertisement later that year.
 At the time of making the advert, he had around 27,000 subscribers.

 Lester was interviewed with other internet entertainers on Channel 4 News in October 2012 about the increased popularity of YouTube and video blogging as a profession.

 In 2013 Lester and Howell appeared on Friday Download, a BAFTA award-winning CBBC programme.

 From 2014 to 2016 Howell and Lester hosted the worldwide YouTube livestream of the Brit Awards as well as making backstage videos for their channel.

 In 2015, Lester and Howell had voice cameo appearances in the UK cinema release of Walt Disney Animation Studios' Big Hero 6 as Technician 1 & 2.
 However, this version is not in the UK home release.
 That same year, the duo also guest-starred in fellow YouTuber PJ Liguori's online series Oscar's Hotel for Fantastical Creatures, voicing anthropomorphic food items Brie and Rash.

 In December 2016, Howell and Lester voiced two gorilla princes named Majinuni and Hafifu respectively, in the episode "The Lost Gorillas" in Disney Junior's The Lion Guard.